Tamarindo BeachCosta Rica Beach Guide

 The information on this page is provided for guidance only and may evolve.
 Access conditions, safety and infrastructure can change without notice.
 Always check official sources before traveling.

-More beaches in Greater Antilles
+More beaches in Central American Pacific

 Reviews of this beach